rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

 ---

-# 22. V1 Async Strategy
+# 26. V1 Async Strategy

-V1 should use a simple controlled asynchronous mechanism.

-For example:
+V1 can use:

     Spring Async
         +
-    Thread Pool
+    Controlled Thread Pool

-This is sufficient for the initial product.
+This keeps the architecture simple.

-A distributed queue such as Kafka can be introduced later if:
+A distributed queue such as Kafka can be introduced later if actual workload requires:

-- Work volume becomes large
-- Multiple workers are required
+- Multiple workers
-- Retry requirements become complex
+- Durable task queues
+- High processing volume
+- More advanced retry handling
-- Event-driven processing provides measurable value
+- Distributed processing

 ---

-# 23. Transaction Boundaries

-Database transactions should be kept around meaningful units of work.

-Examples:

-    Save normalized opportunity

-    Update discovery task status

-    Save source relationship

-Large network operations should not run inside database transactions.

-Do not keep database transactions open while fetching external pages.

----

-# 24. Error Isolation
+# 27. Error Isolation

-External sources are unreliable.

-Architecture should ensure:
+Failures should be isolated.

+Example:

-    Source A fails
+    Source A
         ↓
+    Failed

-    Source B continues
+    Source B
         ↓
+    Success

-    Source C continues
+    Source C
+        ↓
+    Success

+The discovery task should continue.

 Similarly:

-    Page A extraction fails
+    Page A
         ↓
+    Extraction Failed

+    Page B
+        ↓
+    Extraction Successful

-    Page B continues
+Page A should not prevent Page B from being processed.

-Failure should be isolated at the smallest useful unit.

 ---

+# 28. Idempotency

+The pipeline should be safe to retry.

+The same page or opportunity may be processed more than once.

+Possible mechanisms:

+- URL normalization
+- Content hashes
+- Unique database constraints
+- Opportunity identity
+- Discovery task IDs

+Example:

+    Same Opportunity
+        ↓
+    Same logical identity
+        ↓
+    Update existing record

+instead of:

+    Create another duplicate

+---

-# 25. Observability
+# 29. Observability

-The system should provide logs and metrics for:
+The system should produce useful logs and metrics.

+Track:

-- Discovery tasks
+- Discovery task
-- Source requests
+- Source
+- URL
-- Fetch failures
+- Fetch result
-- Extraction failures
+- Extraction result
-- Validation failures
+- Validation result
-- Duplicate detection
+- Duplicate result
 - Processing time
-- Database operations
+- Database operation

 Important identifiers: